 The goal of an insurance adjuster is to adjust your insurance claim to try give you less and save the insurance company money.
 Typically, the adjuster will attempt to do this by minimizing the amount paid for each claim by ignoring the full value of your case, claiming you paid too much for medical care, or even denying the claim altogether.

 On tactic the insurance adjuster will use it to offer you a “quick” settlement that will typically occur before you even finish your treatment.
 Taking this quick first offer may seem like a good idea at the time so that you can move on, but it may not even be enough compensation to cover immediate bills.
 If your injuries linger and you need additional treatment or you have long-term effects as a result of your injuries, the initial settlement may not cover your future bills.
 Since you don’t know what the future holds, it is critical that you don’t accept the “quick” first offer given to you.

 We (as do most competent lawyers) always recommend speaking with an attorney before accepting the first settlement offer.
-If you call the Trey Harrell Law Office, LLC, we won’t charge you to discuss with you whether or not it is a good offer.
+If you call Trey Harrell Auto Accident and Personal Injury Attorney, we won’t charge you to discuss with you whether or not it is a good offer.

 Tip #2: Take Lots of Photos

 It is always the best practice to take as many photographs as possible after the car accident (if you are able to do so).
 Photographs typically provide some of the best evidence to back up your claim.
 The insurance company, unless pushed by a car accident attorney, will routinely only provide the photos and other documentation that is beneficial to their position.
 It is important that you collect all evidence related to your claim such as proof a collision occurred, confirmation of the location and surrounding traffic signs, signals and pavement markings, and sometimes who was present at the scene, so you are able to properly outline the damages and why they occurred.